Mexican Lemonade (a.k.a. Limeade) Recipe

 This has been a favorite drink of mine for a quick, refreshing beverage on a hot day.
 It's great for those days when you have no juice in the fridge for the family and need something other than water, but at the same time, you have the peace of mind you are drinking something natural and not full of sugar.

-I was given this recipe from a friend who lived with Mexicans and was willing to part with one of their family secrets.
+I was given this recipe by a friend who lived with Mexicans and was willing to part with one of their family secrets.

 This limeade is quick to make, but due to using the skin of the lime, it will get bitter if left or stored for any amount of time.
 Drink it fresh.